Adityaakr/minireddit-on-vara/README.md

-# Lumio Social - Decentralized Social Network on Vara
+# Lumio Social - Next gen SocialFi app on Vara

 A decentralized social media platform built on the Vara Network where users can create posts, comment, upvote, and earn $VIBES rewards for their engagement.